-This element accepts any number of property elements, defining needed context variables for the page provider to perform its work.
-The "coreSession" property is mandatory for a core query to be processed and is bound to the core session proxy named "documentManager" available in a default Nuxeo application.
+The coreQueryPageProvider element accepts any number of property elements, defining needed context variables for the page provider to perform its work.
+The coreSession property is mandatory for a core query to be processed and is bound to the core session proxy named docu mentManager available in a default Nuxeo application.

-This element also accepts any number of "parameter" elements, where order of definition matters: this EL expression will be resolved when performing the query, replacing the '?' characters it holds.
+It also accepts any number of parameter elements, where order of definition matters: this EL expression will be resolved when performing the query, replacing the '?' characters it holds.